This is the second article in our three-part Marketing for Doctors series. Links to the other articles are at the bottom of this page.

 - Marketing yourself as convenient, caring, accessible, and affordable (if applicable) to remove any friction involved in becoming a patient

 Telehealth is not new, but its adoption has been steadily on the rise.
 It first became a thing in the 1960s when NASA¹ wanted to monitor the health of astronauts in space.
 In subsequent years, telehealth entered the commercial environment, aimed at providing medical care to residents of rural areas who couldn’t readily access hospitals and other health facilities.

 As technology became more advanced, telehealth also evolved.
 By 2017, adoption rates had reached impressive numbers, with 76% of hospitals reporting that they utilized telehealth.²

-The last push telehealth needed for mainstream adoption came with the Covid pandemic.
-During this time, most health facilities were closed, and for months, telehealth was the only option.
+The last push telehealth needed for mainstream adoption came with the onset of pandemics in modern times.
+During these times, most health facilities are closed, and for months, telehealth can be the only option.
 As patients have gotten used to digital interactions with doctors, it’s become evident that this widespread usage of telehealth is here to stay.